Dev-Craig44/jsUnitTesting/README.md

 - Testing that focuses on the edges or boundaries of the inputs.
 - See how our functions behave under extreme conditions.
+- Data we get from the UI or another system, the boundary is where we need to validate that information